t-mart/wap/README.rst

 In the spirit of keeping *wap* (and addon development in general!) accessible, I don't want to force your hand on your addon's development process and tooling.

-Besides, if you insist, you can extract a version from your VCS using a command like the uploading_ section suggests.
+Besides, if you insist, you can extract a version from your VCS and use it as the argument to any *wap* commands that accept it.

 Why not support pulling in dependencies (``externals``) from other repositories?
 ********************************************************************************